ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 Open the [TodoMVC](https://codesandbox.io/s/todomvc-final-qnfjr) application and go to line 100.<br/>
 In the App root component, you can find the `useScenarios` function.<br/>
 The behaviours we want to enable are listed here.<br/>
-You can disable a behaviour by uncommenting them.<br/>
+You can disable a behaviours by uncommenting them.<br/>
+For example, disable the "toggleCompleteAllTodos" behaviour and see what happens.<br/>

 ```ts
   const sc = useScenarios((enable, state) => {